bajamircea/bajamircea.github.io/_posts/2019-04-04-brexit-ideology.markdown

 # Violence vs. Compassion

-The Brexit ideological preference for appeal to violence has it's origin into it's right-wing roots, in plain incitement to violence such as: "and if this [Brexit] is not delivered there will be widespread public anger in this country of scale, in a way that we have never seen before [audience cheers] and if that happens ...  then I will be forced to don kaki, pick up a rifle, and head from
+The Brexit ideological preference for appeal to violence has it's origin into its right-wing roots, in plain incitement to violence such as: "and if this [Brexit] is not delivered there will be widespread public anger in this country of scale, in a way that we have never seen before [audience cheers] and if that happens ...  then I will be forced to don kaki, pick up a rifle, and head from